davappler/typescript-cheatsheet/README.md

 ## Typescript cheat-sheet

-In this repo, I will be sharing some most commonly used typescript types, this list will be biased because it will depend mostly on what I encounter the most in typescript 🚀
+In this repo, I will be sharing some most commonly used typescript types, this list will be based on what I encounter the most in typescript 🚀

 ## Code examples